Need more clarity? Speak with a specialist today.

 Sophie, aged 10, had difficulty with group learning, often becoming overwhelmed by noise and changes to routine.
 She was eventually diagnosed with autism after a comprehensive assessment through MeHelp.
 With therapy and family support, Sophie developed strategies for emotional regulation, started using visuals for routine, and now enjoys attending school with minimal distress.

+Can autism be diagnosed in adults?
 Yes.
 While many are diagnosed in childhood, autism can be identified in adolescence or adulthood, especially for those who were overlooked earlier in life.

+What is the process for getting an autism assessment?
 We offer autism assessments that include clinical interviews, standardised testing and behavioural observation.
 A formal report is provided that can be used to access school or NDIS supports.

+Does an autism diagnosis mean lifelong challenges?
 Autism is lifelong, but the level of support needed varies.
 With the right environment and understanding, many autistic individuals live independently, have meaningful relationships and achieve their goals.

+Is there funding available?
 Yes.
 A formal diagnosis may allow access to supports through the NDIS, as well as Medicare rebates and school accommodations.

 Understanding autism is the first step to building a world that supports and includes everyone.
 Whether you're seeking an assessment, support after diagnosis or help navigating your child's needs, MeHelp Psychology is here for you.